Author: Racing Daydreams

 Read More...

-Northern Ireland Rallying Uncategorised
+Northern Ireland Rallying

 25 Good Fridays

-Early morning, car packed with coats, and boots, and maps “Any word?”
+Early morning, car packed with coats, and boots, and maps.
+“Any word?”
 CB turned down to hear the morning news No word.
-Laughs, and songs, and cigarettes And roads, and friends, and craic Tape, and crowds, and whistles And the cars.
-King Fisher Blue No word.
-Break it down, pack it up and enroute, FAST, […]
+Laughs, and songs, and cigarettes And roads, and friends, and craic.
+Tape, and crowds, and whistles And the cars.
+King Fisher Blue.
+No word.
+Break it down, pack it up and enroute, FAST […]

 Read More...